Hancock CRC

 Young Women’s Bible Study will meet in the parsonage basement.
 We’ll be studying Lesson 3, “God Visits,” from Genesis 17-20.

 Pastor David will lead the Morning Worship Service.
-The special offering will be for the Operation Christmas Child.
+The special offering will be for Classical Ministry Shares.
+Jere Solvie of the Gideons will give a brief presentation at the start of our service.

 11:00 A.M.: Sunday School (Preschool-1st Grade 2nd-5th Grade)